 WHAT’S IN THIS REVIEW?

 While there are plenty of VPNs to choose from, no two providers are the same.
 And even if you pay a premium (fee) to use it, that doesn’t mean it’s worth the hype.
 For instance, take AVG Secure VPN.
 It claims to provide unrestricted worldwide access to content and encrypted online activity, yet, its invasive logging practices and barebones features leave much to be desired from users.

 A byproduct of its parent company AVG, AVG Secure VPN is a simple VPN solution that works alright for casual users.
-However, as we’ll demonstrate below, there’s still much to be desired when it comes to this antivirus giant turned VPN provider.
+However, as we’ll demonstrate below, there’s still much to be desired when it comes to this antivirus-giant-turned-VPN provider.

 AVG Secure VPN is known for its decent speed performance and ability to unblock geo-restricted content worldwide, which are two key features that make a great VPN.
-The flip side to this coin in the intrusive practices AVG takes in collecting user data for the purpose of selling it to third-party organizations.
+The flip side to this coin is the intrusive practices AVG takes in collecting user data for the purpose of selling it to third-party organizations.

 In this AVG Secure VPN review, you’ll learn how it stacks up to competitors and lends itself to some needed improvements in order to compete with more robust services.